 Medicare just redesigned their Plan Finder tool, and... it's quite different.
-Some changes are for the better, and some are for the worse, in our opinion.

 If you’re anything like us, we found some of the updates pretty concerning, and it’s easy for all of us to hit the panic button.
 However, as the old adage goes, when life gives you lemons, make lemonade.

-Instead of trying to figure this out on your own, we encourage you to follow these steps to help you successfully run a drug comparison.
-All that said, let's get into why the Plan Finder is being revamped, what the big changes are, and how to use the new system.
+That said, let's get into why the Plan Finder is being revamped, what the big changes are, and how to use the new system.

 What's the Deal with the Medicare Website Updates?

 Not only is the Plan Finder tool revamped, but you'll notice that the homepage is updated, and your clients will notice that the MyMedicare.gov consumer portal has been given a refresh.